-I am Professor of Climate Change in the School of Environmental Sciences at the University of East Anglia (UEA).
+I am Professor of Climate and Culture in the Department of Geography in the School of Social Science & Public Policy at King’s College London where I am a member of the Environment, Politics and Development Group.
 My work explores the idea of climate change using historical, cultural and scientific analyses, seeking to illuminate the numerous ways in which climate change is deployed in public and political discourse.
 I believe it is important to understand and describe the varied ideological, political and ethical work that the idea of climate change is currently performing across different social worlds.

-Latest posts (13 May 2013)
+Latest posts (3 December 2013)

-My H-Index is 39 as of August 2012 (based on Thomson’s Web of Knowledge; see my ResearcherID; H Index = 38 in Scopus).
+My H-Index is 40 as of September 2013 (based on Thomson’s Web of Knowledge; see my ResearcherID; H Index = 38 in Scopus).
 Thomson Reuters reports Mike Hulme as the 10th most cited author in the world in the field of climate change, between 1999 and 2009 (ScienceWatch, Nov/Dec 2009, see Table 2).

-Last updated: 13 May 2013
+Last updated: 2 December 2013